Calder-Ty/Calder-Ty/README.md

-### Oh, hi, didn't see you there
+### Hi, I'm Tyler Calder

-My name is Tyler Calder.
 I'm a Software/Data Infrastructure Engineer.
 I love to work on various things, and contribute where I can.

 ### Getting More: